basdirks/dragonfly/README.md

 ### Rules

 - The name of a query must be unique.
-- The return type must be a known model or an array of such a model.
+- The return type must be a known model or an array of such a type.
 - The root node of the schema must contain at least one field.
 - The schema must be a subset of the return type, or in the case of an array, a
 subset of the array's item type.